kohana/unittest/README.markdown

 If you look through any of the tests provided in this module you'll probably notice all theHorribleCamelCase.
 I've chosen to do this because it's part of the PHPUnit coding conventions and is required for certain features such as auto documentation.

+## Requirements

+* PHPUnit
+* The [Archive module](http://github.com/BMatt/kohana-archive) is required for downloading code coverage reports

 ## Installation

 Step 0: Download this module!

 To get it from git execute the following command in the root of your project:

-	$ git submodule add git://github.com/kohana/unittest.git modules/phpunit
+	$ git submodule add git://github.com/kohana/unittest.git modules/unittest

 And watch the gitorious magic...

 Of course you can always download the code from the [github project](http://github.com/kohana/unittest) as an archive.

-The following instructions will assume you've moved it to `modules/phpunit`, if you haven't then you should update all paths accordingly.
+The following instructions will assume you've moved it to `modules/unittest`, if you haven't then you should update all paths accordingly.

 Step 1: Enable this module in your bootstrap file